ut-amrl/cs378_starter/README.md

 # cs378_starter

 ## Using this Repo
 You will be using a fork of this repo for all development in the class.
 This repo provides starter code for the ROS subscriptions, publishers and control loops you will be using.
+Note that for the purposes of this course, this repository depends upon the `ut_automata` repository found here: https://github.com/ut-amrl/ut_automata.
+Please follow the instructions on that repo's README before continuing.

-### Fork the Repo
+### Duplicate the Repo
 1. Make sure you're logged into your GitHub account.
-1. Click the Fork button on the upper right-hand side of this page.
+2. Create a new repo with the same name under your GitHub account.
+Dont initialize that with anything, and **ensure that it is a private repository**.
+3. `git clone <this repository url>` (found in the upper right)
+4. `cd <cloned_repo>`
+5. `git push --mirror <your new repository url>`

 ### Clone and Build
 1. `mkdir projects`